-Figure 2: QA-LaSIE system modules (\ denotes a standard GATE 2 module).
+Figure 2: QA-LaSIE system modules ( denotes a standard GATE 2 module).

-- 3. an answer identification procedure which scored all discourse entites in each candidate text as potential answers was added to the discourse interpreter; - 4. a Question Answer module was added to examine the discourse entity scores across all passages, determine the ranking of the answers and then output the appropriate answer text.
+- 3. an answer identification procedure which scored all discourse entities in each candidate text as potential answers was added to the discourse interpreter; - 4. a Question Answer module was added to examine the discourse entity scores across all passages, determine the ranking of the answers and then output the appropriate answer text.

 Exact details of these changes would not sufficiently explain the essence of the approach taken to question answering by the QA-LaSIE system.
-Therefore the following sections describe the key processes involved in our approach to question answering (for details of the changes to LaSIE see [5]).
+Therefore the following sections describe the key processes involved in our approach to question answering.

-2.4.1 Parsing: Syntactic and Semantic
+2.4.1 Parsing: Syntactic and Semantic Analysis